HaripriyaPamu/Melanoma-Skin-Cancer-Detection/README.md

 ## Abstract
 > Cancer encompasses more than 200 distinct types, with melanoma being the most lethal form of skin cancer.
 The diagnostic process for melanoma begins with a clinical assessment, followed by dermoscopic imaging and histopathological analysis.
 If detected in its early stages, melanoma is highly treatable.
 The initial step in diagnosing melanoma is performing a visual inspection of the affected skin area.
 Dermatologists capture dermatoscopic images of skin lesions using a high-resolution camera, which provides an accuracy range of 65-80% in identifying melanoma without additional technical assistance.
 Through further visual assessment by oncologists and analysis of dermatoscopic images, the overall diagnostic accuracy of melanoma increases to 75-84%.
 This project aims to develop an automated classification system using image processing techniques to identify skin cancer from images of skin lesions.

+## Problem Statement
+> To build a CNN based model which can accurately detect melanoma.
+Melanoma is a type of cancer that can be deadly if not detected early.
+It accounts for 75% of skin cancer deaths.
+A solution which can evaluate images and alert the dermatologists about the presence of melanoma has the potential to reduce a lot of manual effort needed in diagnosis.

 ## Table of Contents
 * [General Info](#general-information)
 * [Technologies Used](#technologies-used)